Mbrover1999/BirthdayMessenger-/README.txt

 Be sure to add a wakeup command at 23:57.
 Also I've Marked places when you will have to input into the code your own information.
 You will have to edit the included csv file to input your own birthdays.
+This app is mainly for Hebrew speaking users.